- Germany as a whole: The most used words are Bund (Federation) and Staat (State).

 - Bielefeld: Does not exist... or so the internet would like you to believe.
 The pharma watchdog group in The Constant Gardener is based on a real-life one based in Bielefeld.

-- Köln (Cologne): The largest city in the state, and whose English name is the namesake of the perfume (the city still produces Eau de Cologne).
+- Köln (Cologne): The largest city in the state, and whose English (originally French) name is the namesake of the perfume (the city still produces Eau de Cologne).
 Köln is famous for its carnival, intense rivalry with Düsseldorf, a large gay population and, above all, its cathedral, which largely survived Allied bombing at the end of World War II (most likely because the bombers used its tall twin spires for navigation), and home to what is claimed to be the bones of the Three Wise Men, enshrined in a gilded box behind the high altar.
 The city has its own dialect, Kölsch, which shares the same name as that of a local beer (thus jokes that Kölsch is the only language one can drink).
 Alarm für Cobra 11 is set in and around Köln, and is the host of the GamesCom, the successor of the Leipziger Games Convention.
 Köln is also home to Konrad Adenauer, first Chancellor of West Germany, who served as mayor during the Weimar Republic.

 - Münster: Centre of the rural Münsterland, deeply Catholic (although it briefly had an Anabaptist semi-communist regime in the 16th century), and said to be the most bicycle-friendly city in Germany.
 It has one of the largest universities with over 40,000 students.
 All in all Münster has over 50,000 students and 30,000 pupils, meaning that more than 25% of the population are either attending school or university.

 - Ruhrgebiet (Ruhr Area): A conurbation of eleven cities — Bochum, Bottrop, Dortmund, Duisburg, Essen, Gelsenkirchen, Hagen, Hamm, Herne, Mülheim an der Ruhr, and Oberhausen — as well as a few smaller towns within the districts of Ennepe-Ruhr, Recklinghausen, Unna and Wesel (Phew!
 Forgot anyone?).
 Once the nexus of West Germany's coal mining industry, the Ruhr Area is currently seeking to redefine itself after mining went into decline through luring in newer industries and tourism: old gasometers or pit heads◊ are treated as the Ruhr Area's answer to the Eiffel Tower or the Brandenburg Gate.
 Also, home of two famous (of course rivaling) football teams: Borussia Dortmund and Schalke 04 (named after a district of Gelsenkirchen).
 The webcomic Union of Heroes is set in Dortmund.
+Essen and the Ruhr Area served as a cultural capital of Europe in 2010.

 Area: 19,853km² (7,665mi²)